krotrn/CPP/README.md

 ### Data Structures

 - **Arrays**: Understanding static and dynamic arrays, and their applications.
-- **Linked Lists**: Singly and doubly linked lists, and implementing basic operations such as insertion, deletion, and traversal.
+- **Linked Lists**: Singly and doubly linked lists, and implementing basic operations such as insertion, deletion, and traversal
+- **Stack**

 ### Algorithms